What Is iCloud?

 Advertisement

 One unique challenge for iCloud started in a courtroom rather than a computer.
 Within days of Apple's June 2011 announcement naming the iCloud product, an Arizona voice-over-IP (VoIP) provider filed a lawsuit.
 The firm, iCloud Communications, had owned the right to its company name since 2005.
-Apple had filed eleven trademark applications for the iCloud name and brand and purchased the icloud.com domain from Swedish company Xcerion.
+Apple had filed eleven trademark applications for the iCloud name and brand and purchased a matching domain from Swedish company Xcerion.
 According to the U.S. Patent and Trademark Office, iCloud Communications didn't register the iCloud brand itself, leaving it up for grabs.
-One legal expert predicted that Apple would settle the lawsuit out of court, but the case was not yet resolved as of this writing [sources: Hollister, Keizer].
+The Arizona company dropped the lawsuit.

 • Amazon Cloud Drive and Cloud Player are probably the closest to iCloud in terms of how buying and using content are tied together.
 Both services let you upload or purchase content and access it from any device.
 However, because Amazon is not attached to a suite of operating system software, it doesn't have the deep OS integration that iCloud has on Mac and iOS systems.
-Amazon also limits your free storage space to 2 GB, though your Amazon digital purchases don't go against that total.
+Amazon also limits your free storage space.
 Amazon's biggest advantage over iCloud is that it provides a music streaming option for mobile devices running Amazon MP3 Player software.

-• Dropbox, like Amazon Cloud services, offers only the first 2 GB free and lacks iCloud's deep OS integration.
+• Dropbox offers only the first 2 GB free and lacks iCloud's deep OS integration.
 However, it has been around a while, and enterprising developers have used its application programming interface (API) to produce well-designed Dropbox-connected apps for every major desktop and mobile operating system.
 Dropbox's biggest disadvantage compared to both iCloud and Amazon is that all your stored files, no matter what type they are, count against your total storage limit.

 • Google Music is designed specifically for storing and streaming music.
 Google Music offers features comparable to Amazon Cloud when it comes to audio tracks, but it doesn't have the flexibility of iCloud or Cloud Drive to store and synchronize all types of data.

 • Microsoft Windows Live SkyDrive is designed for sharing documents, videos and photos between multiple users.
 In contrast, your iCloud content is limited to use by your Apple ID only.
-SkyDrive also offers a whopping 25 GB of storage space for free.
-SkyDrive is nearly as integrated with Microsoft products as iCloud is with Apple products, so choosing between them may be a matter of why types of computers and mobile devices you plan to use.
+SkyDrive also offers 7 GB of storage space for free.
+SkyDrive is nearly as integrated with Microsoft products as iCloud is with Apple products, so choosing between them may be a matter of which type of computers and mobile devices you plan to use.

 • Apple Inc. "Apple to Unveil Next Generation Software at Keynote Address on Monday, June 6."
 May 31, 2011.
 (Aug.
 22, 2011) http://www.apple.com/pr/library/2011/05/31Apple-to-Unveil-Next-Generation-Software-at-Keynote-Address-on-Monday-June-6.html